literatesnow/rails-specific-erb/README.md

         $ ./run_dev
       ```

-1. Inside the container, the first steps in development is to set up the database.
+1. Inside the container, the first steps in development is to set up the database which has to be done once.

       ```bash
-        service:/opt/service$ rake db:migrate
+        service:/opt/service$ rails db:migrate
+      ```

+1. Run tests.

+      ```bash
+        service:/opt/service$ rails test
       ```

 1. Starting the service which runs on [http://localhost:3000](http://localhost:3000).